somedatapacket/docs.humio.com/content/alerts/pagerduty.md

 To create a PagerDuty Notifier you need to create a "Service" in your PagerDuty Account (Note that you have to be an admin in PagerDuty).

-In PagerDuty you can do that by going to:
+You do that by performing the following steps:

 1. Open `Configuration` → `Services` and select `Add New Service`.
 2. Give your service a name, i.e. "Humio"